 First, it is a completely different user experience.
 Those customers who worked with the “old" SAP HR, in SAP GUI, will appreciate the difference in the interface.
 This is also the first time that the term “employee experience” is used in the context of SAP solutions.
 SuccessFactors meets the new paradigm defined by the acronym ACE: Availability to everyone, Consumer grade technology, Employee needs first.
 ACE is a slogan promoted by Jacob Morgan as a benchmark for HR technology.

 Since 2013, customers have had the option of technology-assisted migrations.
 This is not a 1:1 transfer of functionalities but a change – a shift toward standardization and best practices.
 Talent management modules have a completely new look in SuccessFactors.
 Upon deciding to migrate to SF, you have to rethink the issue of working time.
 In SF Employee Central, the handling of working time is simplified and it supports the management of administrative employees with simple schedules.
 Therefore, companies with complex working time processes (working time planning and evaluation) are recommended by SAP to purchase a complementary product offered by partners.
-SNP offers its customers SNP E-Time (with SAP-Qualified Partner-Packaged Solution for SAP SuccessFactors certification).
+We offer our customers All for One E-Time with SAP-Qualified Partner-Packaged Solution for SAP SuccessFactors certification.

 Architecture variants for HR